 Data points can be variables or numbers that you choose and can be a mixture of both, or some lines can be variables and some numbers.
 In our example, the first data series named "Your score" is composed of variables taken from the survey answers, and the other two series, "class average" and "pass mark" are set numbers.

 - Series Label - give a name to the line.
 This is the name of the line that will be shown in the key under the spider chart.

 - Series Color - choose the line color by clicking on the pencil.
 Take care to choose distinctly different colors for each of the lines so it will be easy to tell the difference between them!

 - Data Point Metrics - choose where the data for the spider chart should be taken from.
 You can either type in a number or click Variables to access the drop-down menu of variables which you can use.
 Variables take the data entered during the survey and display it in the chart.
 Data Point 1 Metric will correspond with Axis Label 1.

 - Add point - click add point until you have added all the points you need to be plotted on your axes.

 Tip: Always make sure you data point metrics are smaller than the maximum value on axis to make sure no points are put outside of the spider chart.

 Click Add series to continue adding as many lines as you would like to be shown on the spider chart.
 In the example above, we created three lines.

 Take a look at how data series 2 looks in our example, when set values are entered, rather than variables.

-Tip: To make advanced design changes to the spiderchart, you can upload a custom CSS file.
+Tip: To make advanced design changes to the spider chart, use custom CSS.